datocms/react-datocms/docs/video-player.md

 These analytics are **disabled** by default.
 To enable them, you must opt in to [Mux Data](https://www.mux.com/data) integration by creating a Mux Data account (free) and providing its `envKey` to the component.

-For details and setup instructions, please see our on documentation on **[Streaming Video Analytics with Mux Data](https://www.datocms.com/docs/streaming-videos/streaming-video-analytics-with-mux-data)**.
+For details and setup instructions, please see our documentation on **[Streaming Video Analytics with Mux Data](https://www.datocms.com/docs/streaming-videos/streaming-video-analytics-with-mux-data)**.